 Certain types of properties in a rural settlement with a population below 3,000 may be entitled to a discount.
 The property must be the only general store, the only post office or a food shop and have a rateable value of less than £8,500, or the only public house or the only petrol station and have a rateable value of less than £12,500.
 The property has to be occupied.
-An eligible ratepayer is entitled to relief at 50% of the full charge whilst local authorities are expected to use their local discount powers to grant 100% rural rate relief to eligible ratepayers.
+From 01/04/2024 an eligible ratepayer is entitled to relief at 100% of the full charge.
 Full details can be obtained from the local authority.